manjunathc/udacity-driveless-car-program/p10-CarND-MPC-Project/README.md

 Finally, N=7 with dt = 0.1 and Latency with 150 ms worked various speeds of 50, 75 and 100 MPH.
 All the values were based on trial and Error.

 The tuning of cost funtions played a major role in achieveing the final result.
-I increased the Orientation error by multiplicative factor and a higher penalty factor was added to the steering angle for a stable control behavior at higher velocities.
+I increased the Orientation error by multiplicative factor(10) and a higher penalty factor (1250) was added to the steering angle for a stable control behavior at higher velocities.

 All these changes can be found at lines 87, 100 and 101 in MPC.cpp.